 Each M4SENET-100 card ships from the factory with a unique hardware Media Access Control (MAC) address and with an IP address of 0.0.0.0.
 This IP address is invalid.
-You must assign the card a valid IP address and subnet mask so it can communicate on the network.
+You or your network administrator must assign the card a valid IP address and subnet mask so it can communicate on the network.